 Mortgage-backed and asset-backed securities are less effective than other types of securities as a means of "locking in" attractive long-term interest rates.
 One reason is the need to reinvest prepayments of principal; another is the possibility of significant unscheduled prepayments resulting from declines in interest rates.
 These prepayments would have to be reinvested at lower rates.
 The automatic interest rate adjustment feature of mortgages underlying ARMs likewise reduces the ability to lock-in attractive rates.
-As a result, mortgagebacked and asset-backed securities may have less potential for capital appreciation during periods of declining interest rates than other securities of comparable maturities, although they may have a similar risk of decline in market value during periods of rising interest rates.
+As a result, mortgage-backed and asset-backed securities may have less potential for capital appreciation during periods of declining interest rates than other securities of comparable maturities, although they may have a similar risk of decline in market value during periods of rising interest rates.
 Prepayments may also significantly shorten the effective maturities of these securities, especially during periods of declining interest rates.
 Conversely, during periods of rising interest rates, a reduction in prepayments may increase the effective maturities of these securities, subjecting them to a greater risk of decline in market value in response to rising interest rates than traditional debt securities, and, therefore, potentially increasing the volatility of the fund.

 At times, some mortgage-backed and asset-backed securities will have higher than market interest rates and therefore will be purchased at a premium above their par value.
 Prepayments may cause greater losses on securities purchased at a premium than securities that are not purchased at a premium.
-To the extent an applicable interest rate is based on LIBOR, the fund will be exposed to certain additional risks.
-See "London Interbank Offered Rate (LIBOR)" above for more information.